-Alkaline Halo Assay.
-DNA single-strand breakage was determined using the alkaline halo assay that was developed in our laboratory (Crimella et al., 2011).
+DNA single-strand breakage was determined using the alkaline halo assay developed in our laboratory (Crimella et al., 2011).
 It is important to note that, although we refer to DNA strand scission throughout the text, the DNA nicks measured by this technique under alkaline conditions may in fact include alkali labile sites in addition to direct strand breaks.
-Details on the alkaline halo assay, processing of fluorescence images, and the calculation of the experimental results are also given in Crimella et al., 2011.
-DNA single-strand breakage was quantified by calculating the nuclear spreading factor value, which represents the ratio between the area of the halo (obtained by subtracting the area of the nucleus from the total area, nucleus + halo) and that of the nucleus, from 50 to 75 randomly selected cells per experiment per treatment condition.
+Details on the alkaline-halo assay and processing of fluorescence images and on the calculation of the experimental results are also given in ref.
+(Crimella et al., 2011).
+DNA single-strand breakage was quantified by calculating the nuclear spreading factor value, representing the ratio between the area of the halo (obtained by subtracting the area of the nucleus from the total area, nucleus + halo) and that of the nucleus, from 50 to 75 randomly selected cells/experiment/treatment condition.